lambsubstitute/tdd-web-calc-feature-rewrite/README.md

 *You do not need to follow this section if you only want to play with TDD for Python*

 This repo is intended to aide in TDD for the Python backend app.
-But in the event you want to make changes to the frontend web application you can also do that but there are a few extra details you will need to know.
+But in the event you want to make changes to the frontend web application you can, but there are a few extra details you will need to know.

 ### Styling